Lower Town Wall Rock Climbing

 Once you cross the train tracks, go a little left and find the trail that heads up towards the wall.
 The part of the trail that turns right stays along the base of the Lower Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Town Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Town Wall:

 Featured Route For Lower Town Wall

 Amandla 5.13c 8a+ 30 X- 31 E7 7a WA

 : ... : Main Wall, left side

 This brilliant route leaves Numbah Ten after the 6th bolt and heads right through a roof and up onto a technical arete that is just under vertical.
 Some ascents have likely climbed to the right after the roof to take advantage of a full rest on Iron Horse before moving back left to establish on the arete; this reduces the grade to about .13a as it allows one to start the Powerhorse (Iron Horse into Amandla) sequence fully rested (and chalked).
 If climbed directly without the jaunt righ...[more]
 Browse More Classics in WA